tencentyun/intlcloud-documents/yehe_doc/人工智能/语音合成/产品简介_intl_en.md

 ### Flexible settings

- - TTS supports speech synthesis in Chinese, English, Cantonese, and Chinese-English mix.
+ - TTS supports speech synthesis in Chinese, English, and Chinese-English mix.
  - It allows you to select volume, speech rate, and other attributes for your specific business needs.
  - It can generate speeches in basic audio files and live audio streams.
  - It supports phone call, app, and other scenarios for your choice.